gbingol/jsonparser/README.md

 auto as_object() const; //std::unordered_map<std::string, Value>

 ```
-It should be noted that none of the above-listed `as_` methods checks they type.
-Use `is_` checks before attempting to extract corresponding C++ values.
+It should be noted that none of the above-listed `as_` methods checks the type, therefore possibly can cause a crash if the value does not match.
+Therefore, use `is_` checks before attempting to extract corresponding C++ values.